marinusmaurice/Pestlook/README.md

 marinusmaurice@outlook.com

-FYI ,.
-To build the mobile app, run the bat file in the Pestlook.UI.Mobile folder
+FYI, To build the mobile app, run the bat file in the Pestlook.UI.Mobile folder